easingthemes/sketch2code/readme.md

 Wait for connection.

 2.3.
 You should see remote camera stream on Iphone demo image, and local AEM on Chrome demo image.
+On first visit You need to click `Load unsafe scripts` in Chrome bar on teh right.

 2.4.
 Click on Iphone home button to take a picture from remote Camera